openstax/webview/README.md

 ## Development and Building

 Below are instructions for hosting and building the site and a layout of how the code is organized.
+CNX webview is designed to be run as a frontend for [cnx-archive](https://github.com/Connexions/cnx-archive).

 ### Installing & Hosting